How the Palm Jumeirah was built: 7 mind-blowing facts

 7. Two more palm-shaped islands were planned

 Work on an even larger island called Palm Jebel Ali began in 2002 but also fell foul of the 2008 financial crisis.
 Land reclamation was completed, but no further development work is planned in the near future.
 Palm Deira, launched in 2004 and set to be eight times larger than Palm Jumeirah, rounded off the trilogy.
-Instead, Nakheel has opted for a scaled-back four-island project called Deira Islands.
-The 1,530-hectare development will eventually include hotels, residential towers, a sprawling mall and a marina.
+Instead, Nakheel has opted for a scaled-back 4-island project called Deira Islands.
+The 1,530-hectare development will eventually include hotels, residential towers, a sprawling mall, and a marina.

 Lara Brunt is a Dubai-based freelance journalist

 Ready to book a Dubai holiday?
 Check out our latest deals.
 Find a trip to Duabai or the other Emirates on our Middle East holidays page.

 Read more about Dubai: